-Students enter the building at 8 a.m. each morning.
-Classes begin at 8 a.m. and dismiss at 3:05 p.m.
+Students enter the building at 8:00 a.m. each morning.
+Classes begin at 8:00 a.m. and dismiss at 3:05 p.m.
 All elementary students in grades K - 5 should report to the playground each morning (except in cases of inclement weather when they will be permitted inside).
 All backpacks should be taken to the playground area with the exception of musical instruments and special class projects.
 The time before school is not a recess.
 Students should remain on the concrete.
 Students will enter the building from the playground side when the bell rings.
-Students are supervised beginning at 7:30 a.m. and ending at 3:05 p.m.
-The school is not responsible for students before 7:30 a.m. or after 3:05 p.m.
-Teachers are available from 7:45 a.m.-3:25 p.m.